-I recently re-launched my online group coaching program, Teacher-Seller Virtual Assistant School, which inspired me to write this blog post.
+At the time of publishing this blog post, I had recently re-launched my online group coaching program, Teacher-Seller Virtual Assistant School, which inspired me to write this post.
 Sort of along the same vein of living in the moment, I think more people need to pause, reflect on their successes, and own the magical unicorns that they are, because we all have SO many successes that we tend to just ignore because we’re too focused on the next one we want to try to achieve.

 Why You Need to Celebrate Your Successes

 In life and in business, it’s important to take a moment to look at where you’ve been.
 Many entrepreneurs tend to get really down on themselves because they “aren’t reaching their goals,” but they’re totally blind to what they’ve already achieved.
 I believe that no matter how big or small an accomplishment is, you owe it to yourself to recognize it and celebrate it!
 Here are a few reasons why:

 - It boosts your morale.
 Like I said, business owners tend to put on their failure blinders when they feel like they’re “not” achieving goals, so when you stop and take a moment to think about what you have actually accomplished, it is guaranteed to return your confidence and give you a morale boost!